eag1ex/ics-calendar/README.md

 #### Start
 -  `npm start` will start the server and give access to all rest end points
+- Then navigate to welcome page : `http://localhost:5000/`

 #### Tests & Coverage
 - All tests are located in `./tests/{*,/*}.spec.js`